francoiswnel/Hack-Assembler/README.md

       @INFINITE_LOOP
       0;JMP            // infinite loop

-There are three instruction formats, A-instructions, C-instructions and L-instructions.
+There are only three instruction formats: A-instructions, C-instructions and L-instructions.

 A-instructions are addressing instructions, and start with an '@', followed by either a direct address, a location, or a variable.
 For example:

 * `@100`
 * `@LOCATION`